Hazel dormouse: Habitat

 According to English Nature's Dormouse Conservation Handbook, hazel dormice are "particularly associated with deciduous woodland" but also inhabit hedgerows and scrub.

+In relation to its habitat, the hazel dormouse abundance was "greater on sites with more honeysuckle, yew, and birch".

 Dormice seldom travel more than 70 m from their nest.

 Description

 The hazel dormouse can reach a body length of about 10 cm and a length of about 16 cm if you consider the tail as well.
 It is 6 to 9 cm long with a tail of 5.7 to 7.5 cm.
 It weighs 17 to 20 g, although this increases to 30 to 40 g just before hibernation.
 This small mammal has reddish brown fur that can vary up to golden-brown or yellow-orange-brown becoming lighter in the lower part.
 Eyes are large and black.
 Ears are small and not very developed, while the tail is long and completely covered with hair.

 It is a nocturnal creature and spends most of its waking hours among the branches of trees looking for food.
 It will make long detours rather than come down to the ground and expose itself to danger.
 The hazel dormouse hibernates from October to April–May.